In a world of austerity, you would imagine all fishermen do up their own lures, as they are easy to make and the cost insignificant.

-For marketing, start with the neighborhood tackle shops and sporting good stores.
+For marketing, start with the neighborhood tackle shops and sports equipment stores.
 Assure them of a decent profit for agreeing to carry your fishing lures in their stores.

-Going forward, you may want to explore the ideas of setting up booths at fishing, boating and outdoors shows where there could be significant human traffic with the aim of buying new equipment.
+Going forward, you may want to explore the idea of setting up booths at fishing, boating and outdoor shows where there could be significant human traffic with the aim of buying new equipment.

 A website is a must to tell the world what you are selling.
 It can function as an additional avenue to sell your lures but for this purpose, you need to equip your website with payment systems like PayPal.